 My next article, by the way, is about a process you can use to make “trying a few things” as easy as it sounds.
 It’s right here.

-Sarai Rice consults with congregations on a variety of issues including planning, program development, and governance, and offers coaching for clergy and lay leaders.
+Sarai Rice is with the Congregational Consulting Group and consults with congregations on a variety of issues including planning, program development, and governance, and offers coaching for clergy and lay leaders.
 She has a passion for work across the lines of faith traditions, especially in areas involving community ministry and social justice, as well as a deep commitment to the notion that human institutions should work well for the people they serve